bingeli1212/nitrile-preview/doc/DOC-diagram.md

 Currently only lines are recognized as legal boundaries for a space.
 In the future a Bezier curve or arc could also become part of a boundary.

-# The 'drawtextpath' operation
+# The 'slopedtext' command

-The 'drawtextpath' is to draw a text along a line segment.
-The command line coordinates will be scanned for the presence of line segments, and will extra a label from the position to draw it on top of that line, depending on the orientation of the line segment.
+The 'slopedtext' command is to draw a sloped text centered along a line segment.
+The command scans for the presence of all line segments in the coodinates provided, and for every line segment found, place a label that run along the slope of the line.

+    slopedtext "Hello\\World" (0,0) [h:4] [v:4]

+By default, the text will be placed on top of the line.
+But it can be placed at the bottom of the line if the ".bot" subcommand is supplied.

-    drawtextpath "Hello\\World" (0,0) [h:4] [v:4]
+    slopedtext.bot "Hello\\World" (0,0) [h:4] [v:4]

+# Floats Construction

+A lot of commands expectes path points.
+However, some commands would instead expect floats.
+These commands include all subcommands of "cartesian", "barchart", and "lego".

+When these commands are executed, everything after the style and label text will be treated as a list of floats.
+Following are valid ways of supplying floats.

+    cartesian.stick 10 11 20 21
+    cartesian.xtick [1:10]
+    cartesian.xtick [1:3:10]
+    cartesian.xtick [1:10] [20:3:30]
+    cartesian.xtick 1 pow(1,2) 2 pow(2,2) 3 pow(3,2)
+    cartesian.xtick \x \y \x1 \y1 \x2 \y2

+Note that it is by default, a list of floats are separated by one or more spaces.
+However, when a range expression is encountered such as "[1:10]", then a list of floats expressed by this range is also added to the list.

+It is also possible to specify an expression such as "pow(1,2)", "pow(2,2)", which will be evaluated, and the result of which treated as a float that will be added to the list as well.

+If there are environment variables such as "\x", "\y", they will also be added to the list of floats.